 Research Director of Good Jobs First and Director of the Corporate Research Project

 Phil has been doing strategic corporate research for labor, environmental, public-interest and other activist groups around the country for more than two decades.
 Before that he spent a decade as a business journalist.
 He is a licensed private investigator; author of four books on business, labor and economics; and a long-time member of the National Writers Union (UAW Local 1981).
 His blog on corporate research and corporate misbehavior is the Dirt Diggers Digest.
+He has written more than 50 critical company profiles for the Corporate Rap Sheets section of the the Corporate Research Project website.

 Leigh joined Good Jobs First after completing a Masters degree in Urban and Regional Planning at the University of Minnesota's Humphrey Institute of Public Affairs.
 She has formerly worked as a consultant in economic development and program evaluation for a rural development NGO in Kerala, India.
 Leigh recently carried out broad analyses of job creation in sustainable manufacturing industry subsectors for an economic development program jointly supported by the cities of Minneapolis and Saint Paul and the Blue Green Alliance.